MicrosoftDocs/cpp-docs/docs/mfc/reference/add-idl-mfc-method-wizard.md

 - **Internal name**

-  Only available for custom methods added to an MFC dispinterface.
-Sets the name used in the dispatch map, the header (`.h`) file, and the implementation (`.cpp`) file.
+  Only available for custom methods (if **Method type** is selected as custom) added to an MFC dispinterface.
+The name that will be used in the dispatch map, the header (.h) file, and the implementation (.cpp) file.
 By default, this name is the same as **Method name**.

-You can change the method name if you're working with an MFC dispinterface or if you're adding a custom method to an MFC ActiveX control dispinterface.
+  You can change the method name according to the following table if you are adding the method to an MFC dispinterface or MFC ActiveX control dispinterface.

   |Interface type|Description|
   |--------------------|-----------------|